Roy H. Williams

 Roy Hollister Williams is a best selling author and marketing consultant best known for his Wizard of Ads trilogy.
-He is founder of the Wizard Academy institute and lives in Austin, Texas with his wife Pennie.
+He is founder of the Wizard Academy institute and lives in Austin, Texas, with his wife Pennie.

-Williams was born March 29, 1958 in Dallas, Texas.
-Williams grew up in Broken Arrow, Oklahoma where he met his future wife Pennie while in high school.
-Williams attended Oklahoma State University before dropping out after day two and is known for saying "I didn't really pay that close attention on the second day."
+Williams was born March 29, 1958, in Dallas, Texas and grew up in Broken Arrow, Oklahoma where he met his future wife Pennie while in high school.
+Williams attended Oklahoma State University before dropping out after day two.

 Williams produces and publishes a free weekly column and podcast titled the Monday Morning Memo.

 Williams also hosts a live webcast on the second Monday of each month called "Wizard of Ads LIVE".